Monkeying around in Bray

-A new hotel brasserie in foodie Bray with an ex-Simpson’s on the Strand head chef in the kitchen.
-We felt it our duty to nail three courses *ahem* actually make that five and report back.
-Seriously, the things I do for you.
+A new hotel brasserie in Bray with an ex-Simpson’s on the Strand head chef.
+We felt it our duty to nail three courses *ahem* actually make that five.

 One of the hottest hotel launches of 2019 has finally opened.
 After a few false starts, Monkey Island Estate in Bray (sister hotel to the Gainsborough Bath Spa) has been resurrected from a crumbling Grade I listed wreck to a luxury crash pad and party palace for a cosmopolitan crowd (well there is a long tradition to keep up)..

 For over 800 years the sliver of land has been the playground for royalty, aristos, artists and well-heeled Berkshire locals.
 Edward VII had afternoon tea, it hosted famous singers Clara Butt and Dame Nellie Melba, and HG Wells and lover Rebecca West, would often slope off to Monkey Island for clandestine shenanigans (not gonna lie, it’s the perfect spot for that sort of naughtiness).

 Monkey Island is on the fringe of the gastronomic enclave of Bray – the Michelin stars guiding you in like an airport runway.
 Head down Ferry Lane, over the motorway bridge and, ta-dah, the white Palladian stucco of Monkey Island peaks out through the greenery.
 Park up, cross the pedestrian bridge, you’ll spy the Dutch barge – home to the hotel’s bijou spa – before clapping eyes on The Temple (bedrooms are here), with The Pavillion, home to the bar, Monkey Lounge, Whiskey Snug and Brasserie.